Ozone: Types of ozone decomposition

-Ozone is a toxic substance, commonly found or generated in human environments (aircraft cabins, offices with photocopiers, laser printers, sterilisers, ...).
+Ozone is a toxic substance, commonly found or generated in human environments (aircraft cabins, offices with photocopiers, laser printers, sterilisers, etc.).

 The catalytic decomposition of ozone is very important to reduce pollution.
 This type of decomposition is the most widely used, especially with solid catalysts, and it has many advantages such as a higher conversion with a lower temperature.
 Furthermore, the product and the catalyst can be instantaneously separated, and this way the catalyst can be easily recovered without using any separation operation.
 The most-used materials in the catalytic decomposition of ozone in the gas phase are manganese dioxide, transition metals such as Mn, Co, Cu, Fe, Ni, or Ag, and noble metals such as Pt, Rh, or Pd.

 Free radicals of chlorine (Cl^{·}), formed by the action of ultraviolet radiation on chlorofluorocarbons (CFCs) and sea salt, are known to catalyse the breakdown of ozone in the atmosphere.

 There are two other possibilities for decomposing ozone in the gas phase: